 Many small business owners could manage to clean their offices themselves but don’t have the time to do it.
 Consider approaching small business owners to inquire about filling their office cleaning needs.

 49. Offer personal shopping services

-Personal shopping can consist of anything from clothing, to groceries to personal items that need the touch of a savvy shopper.
+Personal shopping can consist of anything from buying clothing, groceries, or even personal items that need the touch of a savvy shopper.
 Busy men and women could often use the help of a personal shopper to help them keep on top of their shopping needs.

 50. Paint houses